top of page

 What warranty do you provide?

 Dock springs are made from very heavy duty components.
-The springs are OEM quality heavy truck springs and the compression links are 3/4" cold rolled bar stock.
+The springs are OEM quality heavy truck springs and the compression links are 3/4" hot rolled bar stock.
 You could spend a full day pounding on them with a hammer and not break them.
 If however, you do experience a failure due to the materials or workmanship, I will happily exchange them.
 One thing you will find in almost every warranty is the phrase, "acts of God".
 There are conditions that exist in nature that will rip your dock off the shore, turn it upside down, boats on lifts and all, and stomp it like a bug.
 Nothing associated with a heavy duty spring on your anchor cables will mitigate that.
 So, if God breaks it, you are on your own.

 How long should they last?

 They are made of steel.
 Heavy steel.
 UV light won't break them down or weaken them.
 They may get a little surface rust on them in areas where the paint wears off but you won't live long enough to see a set fail from corrosion.
 The springs are brand new and designed to support a truck over hundreds of thousands of miles.
 They will not break from use.
 You will not wear them out.
 They will have a very easy life of absorbing your dock's movements.
+The set on my home dock are more than 30 years old and still performing great.